The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/advanced-guide.md

 - This is typical for all 'pet actions', and generally true for any damage that does not come 'from' the player

-This changes the formula from the following:
+This changes the weapon damage multiplier formula from the following:

 `floor(baseStrength * 100 / 1000 + weaponDamage) / 100`